4.2 Cardiac Rehabilitation Phases

 Key Takeaways

-- Phase I (inpatient) is low-level activity within 1-7 days of a Myocardial Infarction (MI), Coronary Artery Bypass Graft (CABG), or other acute cardiac event; target Borg Rating of Perceived Exertion (RPE) is below 13 on the 6-20 scale.
+- Phase I (inpatient) is low-level activity within about 1-7 days of a Myocardial Infarction (MI), Coronary Artery Bypass Graft (CABG), or other acute cardiac event; target Borg Rating of Perceived Exertion (RPE) is below 13 on the 6-20 scale.

 - Phase II is outpatient, EKG-monitored exercise that typically runs 2-12 weeks; Phase III/IV are community-based maintenance programs without continuous monitoring.